Brandon Lee: Personal life

 Lee's paternal great-grandfather was Ho Kom-Tong, a Chinese philanthropist who was the half-brother of businessman and philanthropist Sir Robert Ho Tung.
 Lee's mother, Linda Emery, has Swedish and German ancestry.
 Lee's father has been said to have "proudly told everyone" about his newborn son Brandon's diverse features, describing him as perhaps the only Chinese person with blond hair and grey eyes.
 He was the brother of Shannon Lee.

 According to Chuck Norris, a friend and collaborator of Lee's father, he lived not far from their home in California and spent time with him as a child telling him about his father.
-His son, Eric Norris, and Lee were also childhood friends.
+Norris also explained that his son, Eric Norris, and Lee were childhood friends.
 John Lee Hancock said he had a friendship with Lee, who would read all of his scripts.
+Lee was also friends with George Clooney and Miguel Ferrer.
+Clooney stated, "my cousin Miguel Ferrer was gonna be his best man the next week at their wedding.
+Brandon and I played ball and hung out at the Hollywood YMCA three days a week, we were buddies and this was his big break."
 Lee was also a friend of Chad Stahelski, his double after his death during The Crow.
 The two trained together at the Inosanto Martial Arts Academy.

 In 1990, Lee met Eliza Hutton at director Renny Harlin's office, where she was working as his personal assistant.
 Lee and Hutton moved in together in early 1991 and became engaged in October 1992.
 They planned to get married in Ensenada, Mexico, on April 17, 1993, a week after Lee was to complete filming on The Crow.